martinjrrr/Linux.dots/README.md

          ├──subfolder1
          └──subfolder2

-`makedir -p /home/user/Documents/folder1,folder2/subfolder1,subfolder2/`
+an example of a more complicated file tree and the command that creates it:

-an example of a more complicated file-tree and the command that creates it:
+`mkdir -p Music/{Jazz/Blues,Folk,Disco,Rock/{Gothic,Punk,Progressive},Classical/Baroque/Early}`

     Music/
     ├──Classical